JanX2/RegexKitLite/README.md

 RegexKitLite
 ============

-This is a fork of RegexKit framework available at http://regexkit.sourceforge.net
+This is a fork of RegexKit source code available at http://regexkit.sourceforge.net

 License
 -------